 Holy Cross Lutheran Church Immanuel Lutheran Church at Brauersville St John’s Lutheran Church

 The tour is capped off in the evening with a German singing concert with traditional Christmas songs sung in German and Christmas story-telling done in both German and English languages.

 The Cole Camp Museum offers a large collection of Civil War memorabilia and, in particular, the Battle of Cole Camp, which was one of the very earliest battles fought in Missouri, during the long and bloody conflict.

 You can find more information on Cole Camp’s Bicentennial and annual events by visiting www.colecampmo.com.

 Warsaw is hosting their Bicentennial Celebration on September 18th with festivities including the bi-annual Warsaw Junk Market, a parade featuring Transportation Through the Years, including horses and riders from the Broke and Busted Saddle Club, cars from the years past, present and more.
 A car show hosted by Ozark Street Cars, a cornhole tournament hosted by Guardians of the Children and music on Main Street.

-Twisted Fate will be performing live music from 6-9pm downtown on Main Street with an old fashioned street dance and beer garden.
-More information coming soon!
+Twisted Fate will be performing live music from 6-9pm downtown on Main/Benton Streets with an old fashioned street dance.
+Free and open to the public.